-54 The Strategic Development Framework, produced in 2005, set out a masterplan for Rotherham town centre with a broad 25 year vision and 10 key goals.
-This was refreshed with the adoption in July 2016 of the Rotherham Town Centre Supplementary Planning Document, which reviewed progress to date (which includes delivery of a new stadium, new civic offices and library, and new public open space) and set out an up to date vision for the town centre and key moves required to achieve this.
-These include development of Forge Island as a mixed use leisure hub, improved gateways and pedestrian routes, opening up the riverside and delivering more housing.
+30 The Strategic Development Framework, produced in 2005, set out a masterplan for Rotherham town centre with a broad 25-year vision and 10 key goals.
+This was refreshed with the adoption in July 2016 of the Rotherham Town Centre Supplementary Planning Document, which reviewed progress to date and set out an up to date vision for the town centre and key moves required to achieve this.
 This was supplemented by a Masterplan (September 2017) which considers how the plans and aspirations for the town centre can be implemented, taking account of the viability and deliverability of proposals, in order to turn the vision and plans in to reality.